This article is about Machine Learning

 Believe it or not even anomalies have a pattern, encumbered from human sight, but detectable by computers.
 Financial institutions bogged down with the responsibility to regulate millions of transactions each day use machine learning to determine the true nature of one-off transactions.
 Paypal is one company in the list of many bigwig enterprises that rely on machine learning for such purposes.

 Greater strides are being made in this field than ever thought possible.
 Granular skill management of the most basic level is needed for job seekers to begin aligning their resume towards machine learning.
-NIIT’s Python programming and data exploration programme is a step in that direction.
-Enrol now, to build a perspective ML-career on a solid founding.
+The following programs by NIIT’s StackRoute division are a step in that direction.
+The learning paths are customized from beginner to advanced, and help students/professionals pick the certification based on their level of tuning.